 Furthermore, many studies have shown that religion is one of the most powerful if not the most powerful influence on voting.
 Beyond that religious people are far more likely to vote.
 Among those without a college education the regular church attenders are twice as likely to vote.

-So while a general might safely ignore the pope's Swiss guards the politician needs to carefully consider the pope, the Bible, and other sources of religious authority.
+So while a general might safely ignore the pope's Swiss guards the politician needs to carefully consider the pope, the Bible, and other sources of religious authority if they want to win elections.

 This website has many more pages which I hope are correct, original, and important.
 I have too many ideas and too little time.
 So I don't want to waste my time or yours with low value material.